VirtualBrainLab/vbl-docs/source/02_traj_planner/02_tp_tutorial.md

 automate the placement of manipulators as well as observe live where probes are placed inside the mouse brain.

+**These features are only available on the Windows Desktop build of Pinpoint** they will not run in the web browser.

 To enable this feature, an instance of an Ephys Link server must be running on the local network.
 Please see the instructions [here](https://virtualbrainlab.org/05_misc/03_ephys_link.html#installation)